 There are five main things to do in the southern part of Yosemite National Park.

 This Victorian-era hotel is a pretty sight along Wawona Road with its historic white wooden buildings, verandas overlooking sprawling green lawns, and fountain.
-The Big Trees Lodge (formerly the Wawona Hotel) has a history that goes back to Galen Clark and the oldest building on the property is the Clark Cottage built in 1876.
+The Wawona Hotel has a history that goes back to Galen Clark and the oldest building on the property is the Clark Cottage built in 1876.

 This National Historic Landmark is worth at least a quick car stop to see the property although you can actually just slowly drive up and around the circular driveway for a quick peek.
 If you want to linger, you can take a seat on one of the public chairs on the large veranda of the main hotel building or step inside for a meal in their dining room restaurant.
 Or in the winter you might want to take a break in front of the lobby’s cozy fireplace with a drink.